stla/symbolicQspray/README.md

 of the polynomial variables with some `ratioOfQsprays` objects not allowed?

-Actually my motivation to do this package was inspired by the **Jack polynomials**.
+Actually my motivation to do this package was inspired by the [**Jack polynomials**](https://github.com/stla/jackR "the 'jack' package on Github").
 In the context of Jack polynomials, the variables `X`, `Y` and `Z` represent indeterminate *numbers*, and the coefficients are *numbers depending on a parameter* (the Jack parameter), and it turns out that they are fractions of polynomials of this parameter.
-So I consider that a `symbolicQspray` is *not* a polynomial on the field of fractions of polynomials: I consider it is a polynomial with *rational coefficients depending on some parameters*.
+So I consider that a `symbolicQspray` is *not* a polynomial on the field of fractions of

-By the way, I’m wondering whether I should rename `symbolicQspray` to `parametricQspray`.
-Comments?..
+polynomials: I consider it is a polynomial with *rational coefficients depending on some parameters*.

 Also note that evaluating the `ratioOfQsprays` object `evalSymbolicQspray(Qspray, X = X)` at `a` would make no sense if we